Emil

 other obelisks in the world, may become a tourist, and go the

-patriotic celebrations, with greater ease than has the Liberty
+and patriotic celebrations, with greater ease than has the

-bell been transported from its revered domicile in the Quaker
+Liberty bell been transported from its revered domicile in the

-world-scattered provinces, by imbuing it with sufficient force to
+our world-scattered provinces, by imbuing it with sufficient

-the genii to do his bidding, the huge black employed in producing
+summoned the genii to do his bidding, the huge black employed in

-when his experiments shall have been completed, that massive
+probability, when his experiments shall have been completed,

-blocks of granite, giant pieces of mechanism, heavily laden trains
+that massive blocks of granite, giant pieces of mechanism,

 If ponderous freight trains of a hundred cars may be lightened